ngoldbaum/enzo-test/doc/manual/source/parameters/starform.rst

 ``RadiationSourcesFileName`` (external)
    Simple ascii text file name which sets the creation of this particle.
-All that is required is an initial coordinate a creation redshift and a deletion redshift.
+All that is required is an initial coordinate, a creation redshift and a deletion redshift.
    E.g. 0.5 0.5 0.5 40.0 10.0
    This will create a (massless) particle at the coordinate (0.5, 0.5, 0.5) at a redshift of 40.0.
 The radiation will be switched off at a redshift of 10.0 in the above example.
-The parameters which subsequently control the behaviour of the particle are all related to the radiation it produces and are reproduced below but can also be found in the radiation parameters section.
+The parameters which subsequently control the behaviour of the particle are all related to the radiation it produces and are given below.

 ``PhotonsPerSecond`` (external)
     For now only usable with the RadiationParticle infrastructure.
 Sets the